peteristhegreat/diffuse/windows-installer/README.txt

    http://www.pygtk.org/

    PyGTK has its own set of dependencies.
 GTK+ runtime, PyCairo, and PyGObject should be installed in that order prior to installing PyGTK.
+If the GTK+ runtime installer did not set the GTK_BASEPATH environment variable, manually set it to the installation path.
+Also, add the 'bin' and 'lib' directories to the PATH environment variable.

 3) py2exe
    http://www.py2exe.org/